HariAvvaru/Javaprograms/README.md

 - Input: 7 17  --> Output: true
 - Input: 6 17  --> Output: false
 - Input: 3 113 --> Output: true
+## Program3
+Write a program to check if the program has received command line arguments or not.
+If the program has not received arguments then print "No Values", else print all the values in a single line separated by , (comma)

+**Test Cases:**
+- java Program3  --> Output: No values
+- java Program3 Mumbai Bangalore  --> Output: Mumbai, Bangalore

+[Hint: You can use length property of an array to check its length]